Evolutionary dynamics of time-resolved social interactions: Conclusions

-Our findings suggest that the frequency at which the connectivity of a given system are sampled has to be carefully chosen, according with the typical time-scale of the social interaction dynamics.
-For instance, as stock brokers might decide to change strategy after just a couple of interactions, other processes like trust formation in business or collaboration networks are likely to be better described as the result of multiple subsequent interactions.
-These conclusions are also supported by the results of a recent paper of Ribeiro {\em et al.} \cite{ribeiro2013} in which the effects of temporal aggregation interval $\Delta t$ in the behavior of random walks are studied.
-Also, the fundamental role played by the real-data time correlations in dynamical processes on the graph calls for more models of temporal networks and for a better understanding of their nature.

-In a nutshell, the arguments indicating network reciprocity as the social promoter of cooperator have to be revisited when considering time-varying graphs.
-In particular, one should always bear in mind that both the over- and the under-sampling of time-evolving social graph and the use of the finest/coarsest temporal resolution could substantially bias the results of a game-theoretic model played on the corresponding network.
-These results pave the way to a more detailed investigation of social dilemmas in systems where not only structural but also temporal correlations are incorporated in the interaction maps.
+Our findings suggest that the frequency at which the connectivity of a given system is sampled has to be carefully chosen, according with the typical time scale of the social interaction dynamics.
+For instance, as stock brokers might decide to change strategy after just a couple of interactions, other processes such as trust formation in business or collaboration networks are likely to be better described as the result of multiple subsequent interactions.
+These conclusions are also supported by the results of a recent paper by Ribeiro {\em et al.} \cite{ribeiro2013} in which the effects of temporal aggregation interval $\Delta t$ in the behavior of random walks are studied.
+One limitation of the current work comes from the fact that the used data sets have not been specifically collected in order to study cooperation spreading on networks and might represent therefore a suboptimal network substrate for the dynamical process under study.
+At the same time, these empirical data sets arguably contain the most direct measurement of human interaction upon which any social interaction mechanism is then built up and --already at this simple level of face-to-face interaction-- contain rich and non-trivial structures and phenomena.
+One example of this is the fundamental role played by the real-data time correlations in dynamical processes on the graph, which calls for more models of temporal networks and for a better understanding of their nature.
+In a nutshell, our results point out that one should always bear in mind that both the over- and the under-sampling of time-evolving social graph and the use of the finest/coarsest temporal resolution could substantially bias the results of a game-theoretic model defined on the corresponding network.
+These results pave the way to a more detailed investigation of social dilemmas in systems where both structural and temporal correlations are incorporated in the interaction maps.